Localization Tool

 Patching a package invalidates its original NuGet signature.
 This does not affect application runtime behavior.
 However, restore or build failures and security alerts can occur, depending on NuGet settings, security policies, and supply-chain analysis tools in the environment.
 If the environment blocks unsigned NuGet packages, use a different export format or manually sign the modified packages.

-Ensure that the local DevExpress NuGet feed is set as a package source in the project.
+In the NuGet Package Manager, set the local DevExpress NuGet feed as a package source in the project.

 Collaboration Infrastructure

-- The Localization Tool displays information about the current translation, previous translation, author, and date of the last change.
+- The Localization Tool displays information about the current and previous translations, as well as the author and date of the last change.

-- The Merge Database option allows multiple translation authors to work on a single culture.
-Authors share modified database files, and a reviewer can import their changes, review modified translations, and resolve translation conflicts (if any).
+- The Merge Database option allows multiple authors to work on the same culture.
+Authors share modified database files, and a reviewer can import these changes, review modified translations, and resolve any translation conflicts.

 Version Control

 An existing culture is version-independent, but a new DevExpress version may introduce localization-related changes.
-Do the following to ensure localization resources are fully compatible with the new version:
+To ensure your localization resources are fully compatible with the new version, follow these steps:

 - Download localization resources for the new version.

-Review related changes and adjust translations as required.
+- After the update operation completes, review related changes and adjust translations as needed.